DioneProtocol/odysseygo-installer/docker/VALIDATOR_SETUP.md

 ## Verifying Your Node: Testing RPC Access

-Once your node is running, you’ll want to verify it’s accessible and healthy.
-The OdysseyGo validator node’s RPC API (port 9650) can be set to either public or private access.
+Once your node is running, you'll want to verify it's accessible and healthy.
+The OdysseyGo validator node's RPC API (port 9650) can be set to either public or private access.
 This affects how you can interact with the node for testing, scripting, and validator registration.

 ## 🧪 Testing RPC Access: Public vs Private Modes